 The widely publicized Keystone pipeline, owned by Alberta’s TransCanada, represents Canada’s effort to transport its Alberta tar sand diluted bitumen to export terminals on the Gulf Coast.
-But a broad coalition including Native Americans, scientists, climate activists, and landowners have stalled the project for six years.
+But a broad coalition including Native Americans, scientists, climate activists, and landowners have stalled the project for years.

 The Illinois Keystone Clone

 Another Canadian pipeline company, Enbridge, has found a way to transport Alberta Tar Sands to the Gulf – this time through Illinois.
 Since May, 2009 Alberta tar sand diluted bitumen has been flowing through Enbridge’s 42” Line 61 running through Boone, DeKalb, LaSalle, and Livingston counties.
-Line 61 is a piece in Enbridge’s network that allows 1,200,000 barrels per day (bpd) to flow from Alberta to the Gulf – the beginning of the Keystone Clone.
+Line 61 is a piece in Enbridge’s network that allows 1,200,000 barrels per day (bpd) to flow through Illinois from Alberta – the beginning of the Keystone Clone.
 One essential piece of Enbridge’s Keystone Clone is the Flanagan South pipeline from Flanagan, Illinois, to Cushing, Oklahoma that started pumping late in 2014.
 The Canadian company Enbridge is using eminent domain to seize property right-of-way from Illinois land owners for their pipelines.

 The Line 61 Expansion